 The fastest growing option for small business owners to access capital is alternative non-bank lending.
 Driven by simplicity, convenience, and speed, alternative lenders like BitX Funding, offer loan decisions within hours and deliver funding in days.

-This is a great alternative business financing.
+This is a great alternative to business financing.
 Approvals are based on unique data points and cash flow evaluation, but the cost of capital is higher than that of a traditional bank loan.
 Transparent terms, fixed automatic repayments, and convenience improve customer experience.

 Merchant Cash Advance